raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 A new mission will unlock as soon as you clear the latest.
 If you're ever feeling stuck, open the Slide menu to get another look at your objective.

 > 💡 *In Picture puzzles, the Slide menu will also show the picture you're trying to re-create!*

+# Custom Missions

+Keep the fun going with custom missions!
+Accessible from the Mission Mode menu, these optional level packs can provide infinite world-conquering content.

+## Importing Custom Missions

+Follow these steps to import custom missions:

+1. Access Data Disk Mode on your Playdate by following [these steps](https://help.play.date/games/sideloading/#data-disk-mode).

+2. Navigate to `Data/wtf.rae.hexa/missions`.

+3. Drop all your custom mission JSON files straight into the root of this missions folder.
+Don't put 'em outside, or within any sub-folders!

+4. Exit Data Disk Mode, launch HEXA, and enter the Mission Mode menu.

+5. From here, open the Slide menu, and enable "custom".
+If your missions got imported correctly, you should see them listed here in date order!

+> 💡 *If you've sideloaded your copy of HEXA, you can still play Custom Missions — but your save data will be in a different place!
+Look for the same folder within Data, but prepended with "user.XXXX.".*

+## Creating Custom Missions

+TBD

 # On-line Capability